MicrosoftDocs/quantum-docs/articles/overview-understanding-quantum-computing.md

 However, if you are a quantum particle, then you can have a certain probability of *facing left* AND a certain probability of *facing right* due to a phenomenon known as **superposition** (also known as **coherence**).

+Just as bits are the fundamental units of information in classical computing, [qubits](xref:microsoft.quantum.concepts.qubit) are the fundamental units of information in quantum computing.
+While a bit, or binary digit, can have a value either 0 or 1, a qubit can have a value that is either 0, 1 or a quantum superposition of 0 and 1.

 Unlike classical particles, if two states $A$ and $B$ are valid quantum states of a quantum particle, then any linear combination of the states is also a valid quantum state: $\text{qubit state}=\alpha A + \beta B$.
 This linear combination of quantum states $A$ and $B$ is called superposition.
 Here, $\alpha$ and $\beta$ are the probability amplitudes of $A$ and $B$, respectively, such that $|\alpha|^{2} + |\beta|^{2} = 1$.

 Only quantum systems like ions, electrons or superconducting circuits can exist in the superposition states that enable the power of quantum computing.
 A quantum particle such as an electron has its own “facing left or facing right” property, namely *spin*, referred to as either up or down, so the quantum state of an electron is a superposition of "spin up" and "spin down".

 Generally, and to make it more relatable to classical binary computing, if a quantum system can be in two quantum states, these states are referred as 0 state and 1 state.